pitastrudl/wekanwiki/virtual-appliance.md

 * username: wekan
 * password: wekan

-You can find more information at https://github.com/anselal/wekan including the script which were used to create the Virtual Appliance.
+You can find more information at https://github.com/anselal/wekan including the script which was used to create the Virtual Appliance.